-The author wishes to the New Jersey Self-Help Clearinghouse for some of the information provided in this manual.
+The author wishes to thank the Seattle based, Ingersoll Gender Center and the New Jersey Self-Help Clearinghouse for some of the information provided in this manual.
 If other transgender support groups find this training manual valuable they are welcome to use it at no cost.
-Check our website for a down-loadable version at www.SouthSoundGender.com/resources.html
+Check our website for a down-loadable version at www.SouthSoundGender.com